 About

-Jurriaan Benschop is a Dutch writer and curator based in Berlin in Athens.
-His book Waarom een schilderij werkt was published in 2022 in Dutch; the English edition Why Painting Works will follow Spring 2023.
+Jurriaan Benschop is a Dutch writer and curator who is based in Athens and Berlin.
+In his book Why Painting Works (2023) he navigates the diverse landscape of contemporary painting.
 For his previous book Salt in the Wound he traveled across the European continent, to speak with leading contemporary artists about their work and artistic roots.
-In spring 2021 he worked as a writer in residence at Saari Residence in Finland.

-As a visiting lecturer he regularly travels to art schools in Europe and the USA , for lectures, studio visits and to conduct writing workshops.
-Among the schools he visited are the Academy of Fine Arts Vienna, the University of the Arts Helsinki, the University of Chicago, the Estonian Academy of Arts in Tallinn and the Art Academy of Latvia in Riga.
-Upcoming visits 2023, Indiana University Bloomingtion, University of South Carolina in Aiken, University of Chicago and University of Arkansas.
+As a visiting lecturer he regularly travels to art schools in Europe and the USA , for talks, studio visits and to conduct writing workshops.
+Among the schools he visited are Indiana University in Bloomington, University of Arkansas in Fayettville, University of Chicago, University of South Carolina in Aiken, Academy of Fine Arts Vienna, the University of the Arts in Helsinki, the Estonian Academy of Arts in Tallinn and the Art Academy of Latvia in Riga.

 Portrait author: © Marc Mulders, 2021